iceblade112/TrickEmu/README.md

 The "TEMethods" project is not ready for release yet, but it *should* be added in the future.
 For now, it is easily recreatable.

 ### Requirements
+* MySQL, MariaDB, or some other drop-in MySQL replacement
 * MySQL Connector for .NET
 * Xamarin Studio/MonoDevelop (with modifications) or Microsoft Visual Studio 2015